Advanced

 1. Select Your Own LLM

-This section enables you to choose an integrated Language Model (LLM) to power your AI agent.
+This section lets you choose an integrated Language Model (LLM) to power your AI Agent.

-- Model: Once you've selected a provider, choose one of its specific models that best fits your needs.
+- Model: After selecting a provider, choose a specific model that best fits your needs.
 For example, if you select OpenAI, you might choose a model like

 o1-preview